 My name is Randy, and this is the DirtBum blog, a personal blog dedicated to riding bicycles on Kansas dirt, or as the tagline says, “exploring Kansas back roads by bike”.

-This site is a companion piece to my RecumBum site, which is dedicated to riding recumbent bicycles.
-Yes, in addition to riding a mountain bike, I ride a recumbent.
+This site was originally a companion piece to my “RecumBum” site, which was dedicated to riding recumbent bicycles.
+Yes, in addition to riding a mountain bike, I used to ride a recumbent.
 It’s a strange combination, I’ll admit, and what’s even stranger is that I started riding the “weird” bike — the recumbent — first.

 I saw this link on Adventures Cyling Bike bits andall I can say is “Cool.”
 Good for you. i just bought myself a 40 year old bicycle- a Raleigh Super Tourer which I have fixed up and painted and now want to equip with rfacks and panniers because when I retire soon I want to go!
 See you on the road, I hope.
 Connecticut to Kansas is probably only 1800 miles.
 A few weeks of fun.
 I find now as I age, the less concerned with speed I am the better I like riding.
 Comfort cruising is my style.